scao53/shiyacao.github.io/_pages/lab-book.md

 * Opening: Lab manager disseminates link to meeting notes document and takes attendance.
 Note-taker is determined by referencing the rotating note-taker schedule in the Drive.
 * Group check-in: Lab manager asks the group check-in question: *Where is your head and your heart today?* Everyone has an opportunity to respond (round robin style).
 Members may pass if they choose.
-* New member: New members introduce themselves to the group, offering their name and pronouns, their academic and research interests, and what inspires them to engage in justice and integrity-focused data work.
 * Project updates: For each project, group members detail what was accomplished since the last meeting, what they plan to accomplish in the coming week, and what is getting in the way of being able to accomplish those tasks.
 Everyone has an opportunity to ask questions.
 * Lab check-in: Group members have an opportunity to ask questions or voice concerns about any aspects of lab operations.
 * Summary: We close each meeting with the note-taker summarizing to-do list items for the next week.